 GDAC Program Management and Business Services supports the governance, policies and procedures associated with all GDAC solutions, including management of all datasharing agreements, training, documentation, user administration, help desk support and auditing of data access and use.
 Leveraging the experience, best practices, and lessons learned from the implementation and statewide deployment of CJLEADS, the CJLEADS Business Operations staff has assumed support services for all GDAC solutions.

 Business services include:

-- GDAC Program Policy and Procedure Management developing, maintaining and ensuring compliance with standards and best practices in accordance with the GDAC enterprise approach, - GDAC End User Administration developing policies and support processes for NCID user authentication as well as oversight of delegated user administrators and GDAC solution end users, - GDAC Training developing training documentation including user guides, job aids, class materials and well as administering training registration systems for end users and user administrators, - GDAC Help Desk and End User Support providing end user support for system access and issue resolution, - GDAC Business Process Support providing partner agencies with assistance in implementing and documenting new processes to leverage GDAC analytic tools, - GDAC Auditing managing regular and recurring audit procedures to ensure appropriate and authorized use of all GDAC solutions in accordance with GDAC governance policies.
+- GDAC program policy and procedure management developing, maintaining and ensuring compliance with standards and best practices in accordance with the GDAC enterprise approach, - GDAC End User Administration developing policies and support processes for NCID user authentication as well as oversight of delegated user administrators and GDAC solution end users, - GDAC Training developing training documentation including user guides, job aids, class materials and well as administering training registration systems for end users and user administrators, - GDAC Help Desk and End User Support providing end user support for system access and issue resolution, - GDAC Business Process Support providing partner agencies with assistance in implementing and documenting new processes to leverage GDAC analytic tools, and - GDAC Auditing managing regular and recurring audit procedures to ensure appropriate and authorized use of all GDAC solutions in accordance with GDAC governance policies.

-- Completed and published the GDAC main web-page, - Delivered NCSEAT and NC FACTS training programs, - Updated GDAC User Guides and associated documentation about application tool features and functionality, - Implemented agency end user on-boarding processes to support the GDAC solutions, - On-boarded DES, WC and SOS NCSEAT and NC FACTS application users, - Continued development of the production support operations manual for GDAC, - Delivered NCSEAT reporting capability to DES, WC, and SOS, - Supported CJLEADS end user and user administration training and annual audit activities - Over 28,000 end users have been trained in more than 2,475 CJLEADS classes, - 88 certified "Train-the-Trainers" have conducted over 840 classes for their organizations, - On average, 100 user inquiries are managed weekly by CJLEADS help desk support on a 24x7x365 basis, and - Annual and special investigative audits for all CJLEADS licensed criminal justice organizations.
+- Developed the GDAC main web-page, - Filled all vacant positions to fully support current and expanding initiatives, - Delivered NCSEAT and NC FACTS training programs,

+- Updated GDAC User Guides and associated documentation about application tool features and functionality, - Implemented agency end user on-boarding processes to support the GDAC solutions, - On-boarded DES and WC NCSEAT and NC FACTS application users, - Continued development of the production support operations manual for GDAC, - Delivered NCSEAT reporting capability to DES and WC, and - Supported CJLEADS end user and user administration training and annual audit activities - Over 28,000 end users have been trained in more than 2,400 CJLEADS classes, - 82 certified "Train-the-Trainers" have conducted over 840 classes for their organizations, - On average, over 100 user inquiries are managed weekly by CJLEADS help desk support on a 24x7x365 basis, and - Annual audits for all CJLEADS licensed criminal justice organizations.